Dhanarajb/mr/README.md

 #### Why do you want work here?
 I really want to work here because I love how the company comes up with cool ideas.
 I've heard it's a fantastic place to work on interesting projects and learn from a super talented team.
 I'm excited about using my skills to help the company do well and be successful.

+#### why should I hire you?
+With two years of hands-on experience in front-end development, I bring a solid foundation in HTML, CSS, and JavaScript, along with proficiency in frameworks like React.
+My track record includes successfully delivering projects on time, adapting to new technologies, and collaborating effectively within cross-functional teams.
+I am passionate about creating visually appealing and user-friendly interfaces, making me an asset to your team.

 #### Tell me about your experience and what you've achieved in your past jobs.
 In my current role, I've played a key role in enhancing the user interface of our main product, drawing inspiration from user-friendly frameworks like Material UI to make it more accessible for application developers.
 Additionally, I've focused on optimizing the compatibility of our components for seamless functionality across various devices, particularly emphasizing mobile responsiveness for improved accessibility on phones and tablets.
 This work is particularly significant within the healthcare domain, where the components I've contributed to can be utilized for medical machines, ensuring a smoother and more effective user experience.